Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Introduction

-The flexibility offered by the \emph{nonparametric} aspect of SVGD also leads to unintended consequences.
-On one hand, from a practical perspective, the question of how to pick the right kernel for implementing the SVGD algorithm is unclear.
-Existing approaches are mostly ad-hoc and do not provide clear instructions on the selection of kernels.
-On the other hand, developing a deeper theoretical understanding of SVGD dynamics is challenging due to its nonparametric formulation. \cite{lu2019scaling} derived the continuous-time PDE for the evolving density that emerges as the mean-field limit of the finite-particle SVGD systems, and shows the well-posedness of the PDE solutions.
-Furthermore, the following different types of convergences could be examined regarding SVGD, some of which has been analyzed previously in the literature: \begin{enumerate}[noitemsep,label=(\alph*)] \item Unified convergence of the empirical measure for $N$ finite particles to the continuous target as time $t$ and $N$ jointly grow to infinity; \item Convergence of mean-field SVGD to the target distribution over time; \item Convergence of the empirical measure for finite particles to the mean-field distribution at any finite given time $t\in [0,\infty)$; \item Convergence of finite-particle SVGD to the equilibrium over time; \item Convergence of the empirical measure for finite particles to the continuous target at time $t=\infty$. \end{enumerate} From a practical point of view \ref{itm:5} is the ideal type of result that fully characterizes the algorithmic behavior of SVGD, which could be obtained by combining either \ref{itm:1} and \ref{itm:3} or \ref{itm:2} and \ref{itm:4}.
-Regarding \ref{itm:1}, \cite{liu2017stein} showed the convergence of mean-field SVGD in kernel Stein discrepancy (KSD, \citealp{chwialkowski2016kernel,liu2016kernelized,gorham2017measuring}), which is known to imply weak convergence under appropriate assumptions. \cite{korba2020non,chewi2020svgd,salim2022convergence,sun2023convergence,nusken2023geometry} sharpened the results with weaker conditions or explicit rates. \cite{he2022regularized} extended the above result to the stronger Fisher information metric and Kullback–Leibler divergence based on a regularization technique. \cite{lu2019scaling,gorham2020stochastic,korba2020non} obtained time-dependent mean-field convergence \ref{itm:3} of $N$ particles under various assumptions using techniques from the literature of \emph{propagation of chaos}. \cite{shi2022finite} obtained even stronger results for \ref{itm:3} and combined \ref{itm:1} to get the first unified convergence \ref{itm:5} in terms of KSD.
+\begin{enumerate}[noitemsep,label=(\alph*)] \item Unified convergence of the empirical measure for $N$ finite particles to the continuous target as time $t$ and $N$ jointly grow to infinity; \item Convergence of mean-field SVGD to the target distribution over time; \item Convergence of the empirical measure for finite particles to the mean-field distribution at any finite given time $t\in [0,\infty)$; \item Convergence of finite-particle SVGD to the equilibrium over time; \item Convergence of the empirical measure for finite particles to the continuous target at time $t=\infty$. \end{enumerate} From a practical point of view \ref{itm:5} is the ideal type of result that fully characterizes the algorithmic behavior of SVGD, which could be obtained by combining either \ref{itm:1} and \ref{itm:3} or \ref{itm:2} and \ref{itm:4}.
+Regarding \ref{itm:1}, \citet{liu2017stein} showed the convergence of mean-field SVGD in kernel Stein discrepancy (KSD, \citealp{chwialkowski2016kernel,liu2016kernelized,gorham2017measuring}), which is known to imply weak convergence under appropriate assumptions. \citet{korba2020non,chewi2020svgd,salim2022convergence,sun2023convergence,nusken2023geometry} sharpened the results with weaker conditions or explicit rates. \citet{he2022regularized} extended the above result to the stronger Fisher information metric and Kullback–Leibler divergence based on a regularization technique. \citet{lu2019scaling,gorham2020stochastic,korba2020non} obtained time-dependent mean-field convergence \ref{itm:3} of $N$ particles under various assumptions using techniques from the literature of \emph{propagation of chaos}. \citet{shi2022finite} obtained even stronger results for \ref{itm:3} and combined \ref{itm:1} to get the first unified convergence \ref{itm:5} in terms of KSD.
 However, they have a rather slow rate $1/\sqrt{\log\log N}$, resulting from the fact that their bounds for \ref{itm:3} still depends on the time $t$ (sum of step sizes) double-exponentially.
 Moreover, there has not been any work that studies the convergence \ref{itm:2} and \ref{itm:4} for SVGD, which illustrate a new way to characterize the unified convergence \ref{itm:5}.